Mid-Level

 3

-What is the typical caseload?
+What is the typical daily volume of claims reviewed?

 ✦ Editorial — career progression and interview guidance based on industry patterns